nextgis/docs_ngweb/source/admin_tasks.rst

 Customization of NextGIS Web outlook
 ------------------------------------

-You can customize the look of NextGIS Web, including logos, backgrounds, header and buttons colors etc., with a little bit of CSS magic:
+You can customize the look of NextGIS Web, including logos, backgrounds, header and buttons colors etc. To do it select "Control panel" (see :numref:`ngweb_main_page_main_menu_pic`) in the main menu (see item 1 in :numref:`admin_index_pic`).
+In control panel (see :numref:`admin_control_panel`) select "Custom CSS" in "Settings" block.
+In opened tab enter your own :term:`CSS` rules.

-#.
-Sign in as the user with administrative privileges and open Control panel, then select Custom CSS.
-#.
-Enter your own CSS rules.
 They will be used throughout your Web GIS on all its pages.

 Custom CSS examples